 - Disposable Portables

-This is probably the most popular type of generator.
+They are probably the most popular type of generator.
 It is widespread due to its ease of purchase and use.
-You can buy these generators in a store and quickly recharge any device without which survival is impossible.
+You can buy these generators in a store and quickly recharge any device, without which survival is impossible.